+When Can a Wrongful Death Claim be Filed?In Nevada, wrongful death plaintiffs generally have two years from the decedent’s death to sue for wrongful death.
 Several types of damages are available to wrongful death claimants.
 These can include compensation for medical and funeral expenses, lost income and benefits, loss of companionship and society, and the pain and suffering of the deceased before their passing.
 However, pain and suffering must be consciously experienced to be compensable in a Nevada wrongful death action.

+Exclusive Statutory RemedyNevada practices exclusive statutory remedy for wrongful death—no remedy outside of what is listed in the statutes can be sought.
+This includes the statute that only certain family members or appointed executors can recover damages under the state’s wrongful death laws.
 For those filing a wrongful death claim in Las Vegas, having an experienced lawyer review your claim is essential.
 The statute of limitations (the time limit to bring a claim) and complex legal rules surrounding a wrongful death suit mean it is critical to have an experienced Las Vegas lawyer guide you through the process and help you secure the best possible outcome for your case.

-In filing a wrongful death lawsuit in Las Vegas, the victim’s family members may receive compensation for their losses.
+Who May Pursue What Kind of Compensation?In filing a wrongful death lawsuit in Las Vegas, the victim’s family members may receive compensation for their losses.
 Nevada laws set out various types of compensation that heirs may be entitled to in a wrongful death case.

+When Can a Personal Representative File a Lawsuit?Under Nevada’s statutes, if a person dies due to another party’s negligent conduct, the decedent’s“personal representative can file a lawsuit on behalf of the estate.
 The personal representative can also file on behalf of the surviving family members—if there are no known living family members or if the family members cannot understand and carry out all the necessary duties due to illness or disability.
 This representative is usually an executor previously chosen and named in the will of the deceased.